The Asymptotic Couple of the Field of Logarithmic Transseries: Asymptotic Integration

 \section{Asymptotic Integration}

-In this section, $(\Gamma,\psi)$ will be an $H$-asymptotic couple with asymptotic integration and $\alpha,\beta$ will range over $\Gamma$.
-By Lemma~\ref{divisibleclosure} we may assume that $(\Gamma,\psi)$ embeds into some divisible $H$-asymptotic couple.
+\emph{In this section, $(\Gamma,\psi)$ will be an $H$-asymptotic couple with asymptotic integration and $\alpha,\beta$ will range over $\Gamma$}.
+By Lemma~\ref{divisibleclosure} we may assume that $(\Gamma,\psi)$ is given as a substructure of some divisible $H$-asymptotic couple.
 Doing this allows us to multiply by $\frac{1}{n}$ in the proofs, for $n\geq 1$.